kyma-incubator/hack-showcase/docs/slack-connector/README.md

 ### Steps

-1. Visit our [authentication page](https://auth-slack.herokuapp.com/).
+1. Go to the [authentication page](https://auth-slack.herokuapp.com/).
 Click `Add to Slack`.
-You will be redirected to another page.
-Select your desired workspace and click `Allow`
+This redirects you to another page.
+Select your desired workspace and click `Allow`.
     >**NOTE:** If the link doesn't work it means that you have to create an application like that yourself.
 The tutorial for that can be found in the Slack API [documentation](https://api.slack.com/docs/oauth#flow).

 2. Copy the authentication token.
 You will need it later in the Helm command.